List of tallest buildings in Greater Sudbury

-There are no high-rises currently under construction or approved for construction.
-But 3 proposed for construction in Sudbury, to be an extension to the Cherry Gardens complex.
+The latest high-rise built in Sudbury is Laurentian University East Residence, a student accommodation building for students at Laurentian University.
+It was completed in 2012.
+There are currently no high-rises under construction; however, two are approved for construction in Sudbury, to be an extension to the Cherry Gardens complex.
+Three towers are also proposed at the former St. Joseph's Health Centre, 2 of which would hold the title for the tallest building in the city.

 Tallest buildings

-This list ranks buildings in Greater Sudbury that stand at least 30 m (98.4 ft) tall, based on CTBUH height measurement standards.
+This list ranks buildings in Greater Sudbury that stand at least 35 m (114.8 ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.

+Projects

+Approved

+This is a list approved buildings that are planned to rise to over 30 m tall.

+Proposed

+This is a list of proposed buildings that are planned to rise to over 30 m tall.

 Other significant structures

 Inco Superstack

-The Inco Superstack, with a height of 380 m, is the tallest chimney in Canada and the Western hemisphere, and the second tallest freestanding chimney in the world after the GRES-2 Power Station in Kazakhstan.
+The Inco Superstack, with a height of 380 m, is the tallest chimney in Canada and the Western Hemisphere, and the second tallest freestanding chimney in the world after the GRES-2 Power Station in Kazakhstan.
 The Superstack is approximately 15 cm (6") shorter than the Empire State Building in New York City.
 It is also the second tallest freestanding structure of any type in Canada, ranking behind the CN Tower but ahead of First Canadian Place, and the 27th tallest freestanding structure in the world.
 The Superstack sits atop the largest nickel smelting operation in the world at Inco's Copper Cliff processing facility in the city of Greater Sudbury.

-It was constructed in 1972 by Inco Limited (now Vale) at an estimated cost of 25 million dollars; from the date of its completion until the GRES-2 chimney was constructed in 1987, it was the world's tallest smokestack.
+It was constructed in 1972 by Inco Limited at an estimated cost of 25 million dollars; from the date of its completion until the GRES-2 chimney was constructed in 1987, it was the world's tallest smokestack.
 Between the years 1972–75 it was the tallest freestanding structure in Canada.

 The structure was built to disperse sulphur gases and other byproducts of the smelting process away from the city itself.
 As a result, these gases can be detected in the atmosphere around Greater Sudbury in a 240 km radius of the Inco plant.
 Prior to the construction of the Superstack, the waste gases contributed to severe local ecological damage.

 In 2018, Vale announced that the stack will be decommissioned and dismantled beginning in 2020.